MAGALA-RICHARD/apsimNGpy-documentations/doc/calibrate.rst

         },
         "cultivar": True,  # Informs apsimNGpy that this is a cultivar-based parameter set }

-A more recomended aproach is to change the cultivar_name selected to the one you are targeting and continue as in the first example.
+A more recommended and straightforward approach is to **update the ``CultivarName`` in the manager script to the cultivar you intend to calibrate**, and then proceed exactly as in the first example.
+This avoids the need to specify ``sowed=False`` or dynamically override manager parameters during optimization.

+The following example demonstrates how to modify the cultivar name programmatically before defining the optimization problem:

 .. code-block:: python

     from apsimNGpy.core.apsim import ApsimModel

-     model = ApsimModel('Maize") # please replace with your template path model.edit_model_by_path(
+    # Load your APSIM template (replace with your actual template path)
+    model = ApsimModel("Maize")

+    # Update the cultivar used in the sowing manager rule
+    model.edit_model_by_path(
-                path=".Simulations.Simulation.Field.Sow using a variable rule", CultivarName='Dekalb_XL82')
+        path=".Simulations.Simulation.Field.Sow using a variable rule",
-     # edited path can be extracted as:
-     edited_path  =model.path
+        CultivarName="Dekalb_XL82"
+    )

-Use the edited path in the problem definition above
+    # After editing, extract the updated model path for use in the optimization setup
+    edited_path = model.path

+Use ``edited_path`` in the problem definition above when specifying the template for calibration.
+This ensures that when defining the associated factors, we just signal that cultivar is sowed and no extra arguments are needed.

 .. note::